Dave Chartier

 Dave Chartier (born February 15, 1961) is a Canadian former professional ice hockey player.

 Born in St. Lazare, Manitoba, Chartier was drafted 191st overall by the Winnipeg Jets in the 1980 NHL Entry Draft from the Brandon Wheat Kings.

 During the 1981–82 season, he was called up for one game for the Jets and one game for the Central Hockey League's Tulsa Oilers where he scored one goal and also featured in the Oilers' playoff run that season.
-Another season in Tulsa followed before a two-year spell in the American Hockey League with the Sherbrooke Jets.
+Another season in Tulsa followed before two years in the American Hockey League with the Sherbrooke Jets.
 At the end of the 1983–84 season, the 23-year-old Chartier retired from hockey.